New York Estate Planning and Medicaid Planning

 The principle is simple: to maximize the efficiency of your assets, you should ensure you’re not paying for something that can be covered under Medicaid.
 Our attorneys stand ready to consult with you and your family regarding your medical needs, potential expenses, and Medicaid positioning.
 Our proven strategies of asset protection exist to maximize your Medicaid eligibility.
 In addition to assisting with paperwork, we can represent you in hearings before your local Medicaid agency.

-- If the applicant is not married and receives health care at home, he or she will be entitled to retain $809 of monthly income (plus a $20 unearned income credit).
+- If the applicant is not married and receives health care at home, he or she will be entitled to retain $825 of monthly income (plus a $20 unearned income credit in some instances).

 - An individual, whether single or married, receiving skilled nursing care, is allowed to retain only $50 of monthly income as a personal allowance.